Hambert/web2finance/README.md

 # web2finance

-Quick and dirty webscraper for Fear & Greed index fom cnn.com
+Flask website to show the CNN Fear & Greed and the Crypo Fear & Greed